stuartn60/Mathematica-Belief-Propagation/README.md

 Tests and illustrative use are provided in a Mathematica notebook files (“*.nb”), in PDF files, or in Markdown files.

 Two notebooks are provided: beliefPropagationTests.nb (unit tests) and gradeBook.nb (comparison of undirected methods with a directed chain-rule method based on the joint probability distribution and with a directed Bayesnet in samiam).
-However Markov models as not as intuitive as Bayesian models because the factors do not correspond either to probabilities or to the conditional probabilities.
+However Markov models as not as intuitive as Bayesian models because the factors do not correspond either to probabilities or to the conditional probabilities.In practice, the factors are learned with sampling abd maximum likelihood estimation.

 Each notebook requires that the directory path be set to a working directory containing the Wolfram language package with test data in a subdirectiory.